 Simple English definitions for legal terms

-Read a random definition: alienation of affections
+Read a random definition: oral will

 Uti possidetis is a rule that says when a place becomes independent, its borders will stay the same as they were when it was a colony.
 This means that the new country will keep the same borders it had before it became independent.
 It's like saying, "you get to keep what you already have."
 In Roman law, it also means that if two people are fighting over who owns a piece of land, they have to leave it as it is until a judge decides who really owns it.